Marcet and Emanuel Haldeman-Julius

 Emanuel Julius was born in Philadelphia in 1889, the son of Jewish emigrants who fled Russia to escape religious persecution.
 As a boy, Emanuel, too, was harassed for being Jewish, resulting in a disdain for all religion as an adult.
 After leaving school at the age of 15, he worked at a variety of menial jobs.
 All the while, he read voraciously.
 Because literature and pamphlets produced by the socialists were inexpensive, Julius read them and became convinced of their truth.
 Ultimately he found jobs as a correspondent for socialist newspapers in several cities.
 In 1915 he was invited to move to Girard and write for Appeal to Reason, then the largest socialist periodical in the country.

-The couple moved to Illinois but they returned and in 1919 purchased Appeal to Reason and its printing plant.
+The couple purchased a house in Girard on Sinnett Avenue.
+In 1919 they purchased Appeal to Reason and its printing plant.
 The Haldeman-Juliuses wrote and published their own work, including the novel Dust, published in 1921.
-They also began publishing what became known as the Little Blue Books: 3 ½ by 5-inch reprints of classical, educational, biographical, and other literature with heavy-paper covers.
+They also began publishing what became known as the Little Blue Books: 3.5 by 5 inch reprints of classical, educational, biographical, and other literature with heavy-paper covers.
 Originally the books were 25 cents each, but with mass advertising and greater volume, the price was reduced to a dime, later to a nickel.
 "From 1919 until 1951," wrote historian Mark Scott, "the Haldeman-Julius Press of Girard, printed more than 500,000,000 of the famous Little Blue Books in over 6,000 different titles."

 Critics charged that Haldeman-Julius deceived the public by changing titles of many classics so they would appear to be more lurid than they actually were.
 He also was constantly in danger of violating federal laws banning the mailing of birth-control information.
 But to millions his publishing company in Crawford County made books available that would otherwise be unaffordable.